Hydrogen isotope biogeochemistry: Isotope fractionation in the water cycle

-The kinetic isotope effect associated with diffusion reflects the mass difference of the heavy-isotope substituted water molecules (HD16O and HO) relative to the normal isotopologue (H_{2}^{16}O).
+The KIE associated with diffusion reflects the mass difference of the heavy-isotope water molecules H^{2}H^{16}O and H_{2}^{18}O relative to the normal isotopolog (H_{2}^{16}O).

-After water is evaporated to the atmosphere, it is transported and returned to the surface through condensation and precipitation.
-Condensation of water vapor occurs in ascending air masses that develop a lower temperature and saturation vapor pressure.
-Since the cooling and condensation happens at relatively slow rates, it is a process with equilibrium isotope effects.
+After water evaporates to the air, condensation and precipitation transport it and return it to the surface.
+Water vapor condenses in ascending air masses that develop a lower temperature and saturation vapor pressure.
+Since the cooling and condensation happen relatively slowly, it is a process with equilibrium isotope effects.
 However, as water vapor is progressively condensed and lost from the air during moisture transport, the isotopic composition of the remaining vapor, as well as the resulting precipitation, can be largely depleted due to the process of Rayleigh distillation.
 The equation for Rayleigh distillation is: